A Camp for Everyone!

 When can I see camp?

 We encourage families to tour camp during the summer so they can see OSRUI in action!
 Tour dates will be posted on our website in the spring.
 In the fall we offer tours and family days.
 And we have an open house for registered first-time campers and their families in the spring.
 During the off season, families are welcome to tour any weekend we have a group at camp and a resident director who can show you around.
-If our tour dates don’t fit into your schedule, you can schedule a visit by emailing our program coordinator, Barbara Gordon, or call the office at 847-509-0990.
+If our tour dates don’t fit into your schedule, you can schedule a visit by contacting us: firstname.lastname@example.org or 847-509-0990.